-Home to an ever-expanding offering of incredible restaurants, foodie fans are well catered for when dining out in the county; from traditional British food to exotic international cuisine, there’s something to suit everyone’s tastes.
+Foodies are exceptionally well catered for when dining out in Gloucestershire, from traditional British fine dining to exotic international cuisine, there’s something to suit everyone’s tastes.

-Always keen to provide some delicious temptation, SoGlos has rounded up 14 places to add to your bucket list.
+Providing delicious temptation, SoGlos has rounded up 14 places you will want to add to your foodie bucket list.